mickymacirl/CI-P2-Fruit/TESTING.md

 **Actual:**

-The game board cells and emogi placements is random, has no repating or bunched together emoji.
+The game board cells and emoji placements is random, has no repeating or bunched together emoji.

 ![Board Random Test](/assets/readme/randomtestrm1.jpg)
 ### Win Message